laraveltherightway/laraveltherightway.github.io/_posts/04-06-19-variables.md

 $User = User::active()->get()
 ```

-### Single Object SHOULD descriptive and in singular form
+### Single Object SHOULD be descriptive and in singular form

 Good
 ```